I am… an incoming researcher at OpenAI. I do machine learning research on learned representations, decision-making, and reasoning.

 Hypothesis

-Strong AI models converge to a representation that fits reality, regardless of data, objective, or modality.
+All strong AI models converge to one representation that fits reality, regardless of data, objective, or modality.

 rephrased;